MakersCircle/ATTACC/README.md

 - Some dataset and feature paths are currently hard-coded for CCD; adapt as needed.

+## TODO
-TODO: add argparse to trainer/evaluator/preprocess to make CLI usage consistent and configurable.
+- add argparse to trainer/evaluator/preprocess to make CLI usage consistent and configurable.
+- add argparse-based CLIs and [project.scripts] entry points.
-TODO: Add citation information and license if this codebase is to be shared publicly.
+- Add citation information and license